samalyarov/portfolio/README.md

 # Practicum_projects.
-This is a repository with all projects that I have completed during my education at "Yandex Practicum" as an Data Analyst.
+This is a repository with all data analysis projects that I am able to share.
+Some of them I have completed during my education at "Yandex Practicum" as an Data Analyst.
 Each folder contains one or more jupyter notebooks as well as a README file with description of the project, conclusions, description of data used, as well as a list of python libraries and tools used in that project.

 | Project name | Project Description | Libraries and tools used |
 | :--------------------: | :---------------------: |:---------------------------:|